ollelauribostrom/rebus/README.md

 ## Code of Conduct

 This project adheres to the [JS Foundation Code of Conduct](https://js.foundation/community/code-of-conduct).
-Please read the full text so that you can understand what actions will and will not be tolerated.
+Please read the full text so that you understand what actions will and will not be tolerated.

 ## License